modern-java-graphics/java6-android-glframework/README.md

 This framework requires the latest Android Studio developer setup.
 To install Android Studio please <a href="http://developer.android.com/sdk/index.html" target="_blank">download it here</a>

 For full source code installation instructions refer to <a href="https://github.com/typhonrt/modern-java6-android-gldemos/wiki/installation" target="_blank">the wiki / install guide</a>.
 In time an expanded wiki will illuminate the full power of modern OpenGL with Java for Android.
-Please stay tuned as this effort is taken on by Michael Leahy, the author, in his spare time and more demos are forthcoming.
+Please stay tuned as this effort is taken on by Michael Leahy, the author, in his spare time.

-If you found this framework and demos useful consider backing his Kickstarter effort (ends 12.15.14 / tonight at 9PM PST!) to launch a next generation video engine for Android which uses OpenGL ES 3.0+ and hardware accelerated media encoding / decoding.
+If you found this framework useful consider backing his Kickstarter effort (ends 12.15.14 / tonight at 9PM PST!) to launch a next generation video engine for Android which uses OpenGL ES 3.0+ and hardware accelerated media encoding / decoding.
 Click the image below to check it out:
 <a href="https://www.kickstarter.com/projects/85808410/typhonrt-video-suite-next-gen-video-apps-for-andro-0" target="_blank"><img src="http://i.imgur.com/gWh4A8M.png"
 alt="TyphonRT Video Suite" width="850" height="480" border="10" /></a>